fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 1. The new Workspace should now show up under "MY WORKSPACES".
 You now have your own copy of the Workspace to work in.
 ::::

-Now your Workspace should be ready for you by the time you need it below.
+Now your Workspace should be ready for you by the time you need it.
 You are ready to begin!

 ## Start Cloud Environment